Trial next for 4 accused in Michigan governor kidnap plot

 A successful entrapment defense requires evidence that the government induced someone to commit a crime that they otherwise wouldn't be inclined to carry out, Smietanka said.

-Whitmer, who is seeking reelection this year, rarely talks publicly about the case and isn't expected to attend the trial, which could last more than a month in federal court in Grand Rapids.
+Whitmer, who is seeking reelection this year, rarely talks publicly about the case and isn't expected to attend the trial.
 After charges were filed in 2020, just weeks before the fall election, she accused Trump of "giving comfort" to antigovernment extremists with his rhetoric.

 “The plots and threats against me, no matter how disturbing, could not deter me from doing everything I could to save as many lives as possible by listening to medical and health experts,” Whitmer said last summer, referring to COVID-19.